 Trade: The Agreement will offer Georgia a framework for enhancing its trade and for economic growth by the removal of customs tariffs and quotas, and by a comprehensive approximation of laws, norms and regulations in various trade-related sectors.
 This will facilitate Georgia's progressive integration with the EU economy.

-Once signed and implemented, concrete benefits can flow from the Agreement.
 Examples include the better protection of consumers through the higher quality and improved safety of locally-grown agricultural products; better business opportunities for small- and medium-sized enterprises through the opening of markets; better access to improved health services; and energy savings thanks to more efficient use of energy resources and the development of renewable energy sources; a better functioning judiciary and thanks to the strengthened rule of law, demanding accountability rules for public decision-makers and increased transparency.